 I had decided that with all the thoughts rolling around in my head about my future, I would never be able to get back to today.
 If you’ve ever tried to think about what your thought process was like before you had your current experiences, it’s nearly impossible.
 Why did I pee my pants in second grade instead of bug the teacher to go to the bathroom until she let me?
 Why did I tell my parents I hated them when they grounded me for something I deserved?
-You can never get back to where you were and get inside your head, even though it’s your own head.
-The only ability we have is to attempt to get where we want to be.
+You can never get back to where you were and get inside your own head, even though it was your own head which produced your actions.
+Once you act, the “you” changes, and the new you can’t get inside the old you’s head.

+I began to think about the fact that this upcoming act of traveling to Ardua was an act which would change me into someone new.
+There would be no getting back to who I was today.
+I would never be able to come back to this moment and change who I was.
+However, by immortalizing who I am now, I might one day be able to understand who I became, and how.

 Right now I was moving towards something I wanted badly.
 And in less then thirteen hours, I’d be well on my way.
 But I would never get back to now.
 I decided that before I left on my trip, I wanted to record whatever thoughts came to mind.
 I talked to Atticus about my early life, my favorite memories, recent happenings, and who I felt I was right now.
 I told him all the things I wanted to work on in life, as well as all the things I never wanted to change.
 I hoped that the woman who returned from Ardua would be well on her way towards completing those things, and I hoped that the woman she looked back on was the catalyst for all that.

 Dictating my deepest thoughts to Atticus seemed to be the release I needed.
 All of my spontaneous emotion from being so excited dropped away, and a calm came over me.
 It was one in the morning, so I wouldn’t get much sleep.
 But it was much better than pulling an all-nighter.
 Plus, I was glad I was able to get all my thoughts down before heading out.
 Free from my own mind at last, I drifted off to sleep.

 Voices.
-No. A voice.
+No, just one voice.
 “Don’t,” the voice started to yell at me, but the sentence that followed was inaudibly spoken, until the last word came in as loud as the first, “her.”

 “Don’t…her.”
 Don’t what?
 Don’t follow her?
 Don’t trust her?
 Don’t help her?
 What did these voices want me to do?
 But even if they were clear on what they wanted me to do, who was “her?”
 I didn’t have time to find out, because the next thing I knew, I was awake and staring at myself in the mirror, getting ready for my big day.
 But for some reason, I just didn’t like the way I looked.
 I put my face into the makeup dispenser, then looked in the mirror again.
 Much better.

 Chapter 4

-Tidy up the dialogue and make it less rushed.

 “Don’t you just look gorgeous!” my father exclaimed, as I arrived in the living room via the chute.
 “Is my baby girl ready for her big day?”